Kerrington History, Family Crest & Coats of Arms

 Early Origins of the Kerrington family

-Another 231 words (16 lines of text) covering the years 1180, 1219, 1294, 1296 and 1296 are included under the topic Early Kerrington History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kerrington research.
+Another 115 words (8 lines of text) covering the years 1180, 1219, 1294, 1296 and 1296 are included under the topic Early Kerrington History in all our PDF Extended History products and printed products wherever possible.

 Kerrington Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Kerrington are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Kerrington include: Carrington, Carington, Kerrington, Karrington, Kerington, Carinton and many more.